 - Drain chickpeas.
 Using a colander, drain and rinse your chickpeas.
 On the outer surface, the chickpeas have a skin, which I recommend removing for an overall better hummus texture.
 Keep a small bowl to the side and separate the chickpeas with the skins removed.

-- Transfer.
-Add the chocolate hummus to a medium-sized bowl, cover, and refrigerate for 1 hour before serving.
+- Transfer and Refrigerate.
+Add the chocolate hummus to a medium-sized bowl.
+Cover and refrigerate for 1 hour to allow the flavors to absorb.
+Top with flaky sea salt and serve.

 Comments